Chezloc/every-scoreboard/README.md

 ```

 - the `-D` flag will set the path of the dictionary (needed to convert full name scoreboards to their truncated form).
 - the `-S` flag will set the path of the stats folder.
-It's usually found at `.minecraft/saves/<world>/players/stats`, or
+It's usually found at `.minecraft/saves/<world>/stats`, or
 `<server>/world/players/stats`.
 It should contain plenty of JSON files.

-There are 4 __optional__ tags.
-If you have a custom scoreboard made for dig's, you can set their name and they will get updated:
+There are 5 __optional__ flags:
+- `--usercache="<path>"` (or `-u`) points at your server's `usercache.json` (found at the root of
+  the server, alongside the `world` folder) to resolve player UUIDs to usernames locally, without
+  calling Mojang's API.
+Recommended: it's instant and works for every player already in the cache.
+  Any UUID not found there falls back to a live lookup against Mojang's session server.
 - `--dig="<name>"` sets the name of the general dig scoreboard (counts all blocks mined)
 - `--picks="<name>"` sets the name of all type pick uses (netherite, diamond, iron...)
 - `--shovels="<name>"` sets the name of all type shovel uses